ovh/docs/pages/web_cloud/web_hosting/mainwp_general/guide.en-gb.md

 > [!warning]
 >
 > An error may occur if you install MainWP Child first.
-Be sure to install MainWP Dashboard **before** MainWP Child.
+Make sure to install MainWP Dashboard **before** MainWP Child.
 >

 Once you have installed both plugins, please remember to enable them in order to use them.